fredgibbs/fredgibbs.github.io/courses/digital-history/schedule.md

 IN CLASS: UNM Spatial History essay questions, answers, and critiques.
 We will take volunteers to have their essay DRAFTS critiqued in class.
 It's a GREAT way to get lots of feedback and ideas for improvement.
 We'll also go over the directory and map pages of the site.

-{% include alert.html class='danger' title='Make your KML files' text="
+{% include alert.html class='danger' title='Make your KML files and Directory Care' text="
-Follow the instructions on the [campus history guidelines page](unm-spatial-history-guidelines).
+- For KML files: Follow the instructions on the [campus history guidelines page](unm-spatial-history-guidelines).
+- To get your display cards to appear on the [directory page](https://unm-campus-histories.github.io/spaces/directory), update [our spreadsheet](https://docs.google.com/spreadsheets/d/1AE1X-dDphqyYjVlUj1w0xvWivnu0e7EtyxzuGNjbock/edit#gid=0)
 "%}